GrzywN/intro-section-with-dropdown-navigation-main/docs/thiscommit.md

-- Made backdrop in a different way
-- Menu toggles off, when the user clicks on the backdrop
+- Improved hamburger menu, so it's easier to click
-- Added animation when the navigation toggles
+- Improved design of the hamburger